arkui-x/docs/en/application-dev/tutorial/how-to-use-napi-on-android.md

 static napi_value NativeCallArkTS(napi_env env, napi_callback_info info)
 {
-    // Number of parameters to be obtained from ArkTS. napi_value can be regarded as the representation of the ArkTS value in the Native method. size_t argc = 1;
+    // Number of parameters to be obtained from ArkTS. napi_value can be regarded as the representation of the ArkTS value in the native method. size_t argc = 1;
     napi_value args[1] = {nullptr};